Code of Conduct

 Dojo Etiquette is an expression of honour, self-discipline,

-appreciation, kindness and sincerity.
+Appreciation, kindness and sincerity.
 Courtesy and respect are key elements in karate training and conduct.
 How we act is how others perceive us.
+Do means way, road or path.
+Jo means place.
+Dojo means the place of the way.

 Here are some general rules of conduct: